Proof-of-Learning is Currently More Broken Than You Think: Empirical Evaluation of Efficient Verification of Valid Proofs

 To analyze the per-step cost of this attack, note there are two cases: the update can be either a top-$Q$ update or not.
-In the former case, besides linear interpolation, $k$ valid gradient updates {need to be computed, where each costs 1 FP and 1 backward pass (BP) or approximately 3 FPs for each update.} For the latter, only linear interpolation is needed.
+In the former case, besides linear interpolation, $k$ valid gradient updates {need to be computed, where each costs 1 FP and 1 backward pass (BP), or approximately a total of 3 FPs for each update.} For the latter, only linear interpolation is needed.
 Therefore, the expected step-wise cost is $(Q/s) \cdot (3 \cdot k + 1) + (s-Q)/s = (3 \cdot k \cdot Q) / s + 1$ FPs, where $s$ is the number of steps per epoch.

-Observe that the blindfold top-$Q$ strategy exists only because the verifier deployed a heuristic to decrease the computational cost of verification; such heuristics provide weaker (probabilistic) guarantees in comparison to verifying the entire \pol {when the updates selected for verification do not form a representative subset}.
-The selection mechanism for top-$Q$ updates was proposed to provide a better trade-off than a strategy that involved randomly selecting updates. {Alternative approaches which do not understand the representativeness assumption can suffer similar pitfalls; this allows the adversary to hide invalid updates among the ones that will be verified.}
+Observe that the blindfold top-$Q$ strategy exists only because the verifier deployed a heuristic to decrease the computational cost of verification; such heuristics provide weaker (probabilistic) guarantees in comparison to verifying the entire proof when the updates selected for verification do not form a representative subset.
+The selection mechanism for top-$Q$ updates was proposed to provide a better trade-off than a strategy that involved randomly selecting updates.
+Alternative approaches that do not factor the representativeness assumption can suffer similar pitfalls; this allows the adversary to hide invalid updates among the ones that will be verified.

-{\em Evaluation \& Results:} Following the same experimental setup as Jia~\etal~\cite{jia2021proof}, and setting the value of $Q$ to be 5, we assumed the adversary {obtained the chosen $Q$} and thus performed the blindfold top-$Q$ strategy by having 5 valid updates per epoch.
+{\em Evaluation \& Results:} Following the same experimental setup as \jia, and taking $Q$ to be 5, we assumed the adversary obtained the chosen $Q$ and thus performed the blindfold top-$Q$ strategy by having 5 valid updates per epoch.
 As shown in Figure~\ref{fig:new_top_q_metric}, the adversary is always able to mislead the verifier into selecting these updates.